Moving to a New Neighborhood: Are You a Newcomer?

 You know you are a foothill newcomer when you plant tomatoes in March.

 When I lived in Southern California, I planted in late February when all of the snowflakes and icicles had disappeared from school bulletin boards.
-That's the only place I ever saw snow there.
+That's the only place I ever saw indications of Winter.

 In fact, the only way to know that seasons are changing in the southern counties, is to check the decorations pasted on the windows of pre-schools.